e-dant/watcher/README.md

 There are two cases where *Watcher*'s efficiency takes a hit:

-1. The platform-independant `warthog` adapter will be used on platforms which lack better alternative.
-This will also on systems which I haven't implemented OS-level calls into just yet.
+1. When the platform-independant `warthog` adapter is used.
+This happens on platforms which lack better alternatives, such as BSD and Solaris (`warthog` beats `kqueue`).
-2. On embedded systems (where resources matter).
+2. On embedded systems (where resources matter regardless).

 *Watcher* is still efficient in these cases.
 However, depending on your hardware and whether you need to watch 10-million paths